amittttt/spaceXLaunch/README.md

 Coding Assignment

 ## Project Status
-(only necessary if incomplete)

-#### Example:

 This project is currently in development.
-Users can filter tweets by username and keyword and see visual data representation.
+Users can filter by year, success launch and success land for spacex.
 Functionality to sort by additional parameters is in progress.

 ## Project Screen Shot(s)